apache/arrow/docs/source/format/CProtocol.rst

 active at any given time and that lifetime is correctly communicated to the producer.

-Only the parent array (such as passed between producer and consumer) may be moved.
-It is not recommended to move the children arrays.
-It should also not be necessary, since the :c:member:`ArrowArray.children` and :c:member:`ArrowArray.dictionary` are typically heap-allocated by the producer.
+It is possible to move a child array, but the parent array MUST be released immediately afterwards, as it won't point to a valid child array anymore.
+This satisfies the use case of keeping only a subset of child arrays, while releasing the others.

 .. note::